WMYM-Experimental/TimerJs/README.md

-# Timer Js
+# Pommodoro.js

-This is the initial timer
+This is a initial timer.

-i will be inproving this by the days
+I like the initial idea, but i wanna do this project something bigger.

+I will do a pommodoro app.
+I need to improve my studies habits and doing this i can practice web dev and improve those habits.